-The workplace mental health benchmark tool is a self-audit assessment that can be supplemented by an optional employee check-in survey to help determine the maturity of an organisation's approach to employee mental health.
+The workplace mental health benchmark tool is a self-audit assessment to help determine the maturity of 10 common systems and interventions for worker mental health.

 It was developed through a Delphi consultation method with 40 leading experts in the field of workplace mental health from six countries.
 Consensus was sought from the expert panel on the framework, the definitions of key systems/interventions, and the question set to assess maturity.